 Here are a few things to know about bulk purchasing as a contractor or business owner at Lowe’s:

-The purchase minimum on bulk items at Lowe’s is $1,500, significantly lower than Home Depot’s $2,500.
-Coupled with the all-around bigger discounts, you may be able to find better bulk deals for your tools at Lowe’s, depending on your industry.
+- The purchase minimum on bulk items at Lowe’s is $1,500, significantly lower than Home Depot’s $2,500.
+Coupled with the all-around bigger discounts, you might be able to find better bulk deals for your tools at Lowe’s, depending on your industry.

 Lowe’s offers a generous rewards system for its most loyal customers.
 Contractors, more than anyone, know that even simple jobs have a way of taking longer than expected.
-Unexpected delays are par for the course, whether from bad weather or insufficient tools.
-Lowe’s Pro members can ease some of the burden with these benefits:
+Between the weather delays and tool troubles, unexpected delays are par for the course.
+Lowe’s Pro members can use these benefits to ease some of that burden:

 That’s not all.
 Lowe’s Pro offers free shipping on many of its most widely used items, as long as your order meets the $45 minimum and weighs no more than 150 pounds.
 You can see where that would come in handy for a business, especially on tools you need ahead of the new job you’ve got lined up.

 They’ve also got you covered with a range of shipping options depending on how fast you need it there, including having the supplies dropped off by truck directly at your job site.
 How great is that?